 Thank you so much for your time,

-- Wipe the surface with the dry rag to remove any dust and debris.
+- Wipe the surface with a dry microfiber cloth to remove any dust and debris.

-- Using the corner of the rag, work mayo onto the ring.
-Rub it in, and take care not to get the mayo on non-hazy spots.
+- Using a corner of the cloth, work mayo or oil onto the ring.
+Rub it in, and take care not to get it on non-hazy spots.

-- Wipe the mayo off with a warm, damp rag.
+- The next day, wipe the mayo or oil off with a warm, damp microfiber cloth.
 Rinse and repeat until the greasy film is gone.

-- Buff the area with a dry cloth.
+- Buff the area with a dry lint-free cloth.